raphlinus/raphlinus.github.io/_posts/2021-03-09-bezier-fitting.md

 ![Graph of x-moment showing near approach to axis](/assets/bezier_fit_near_miss.png)

 Here, on the right side of the graph, the x-moment approaches zero but doesn't actually cross the x axis.

-* Optimal solution is actually near x-moment minimum.

-* These solutions correspond to "surprising oval" in Penner paper.
+Even so, the error there is lower than the actual crossing of the x axis to the left.
+Fortunately, it is not too hard to take these into account as well, just consider places where the derivative of the x-moment is zero as well.

+The Penner paper described a "surprising oval" of solutions found by the Orthogonal Distance Fitting approach but missed by the solver based on center of mass.
+These are the same "near misses," and taking them into account ensures that the error is continuous with respect to small changes in the source curve, even when the solution jumps from one branch to another.

 ## Conclusion and discussion

-* Cubic beziers have O(n^6) scaling.
-This algorithm lets you realize that level of accuracy.

-* In addition to a very fast algorithm, insights into cubic beziers.
-The presence of triplets of C-shaped curves.

-* Because of branches, double roots, etc, control points can move a lot in response to small changes in the source curve.
-This makes the result *not* in general interpolation compatible.
+We have presented a highly efficient solution to cubic Bézier curve fitting, along with some insight into the nature of cubic Béziers which make such a solution tricky.
+The solution is determined from direct solving of a polynomial rather than iterative optimization.
+In cases where there are multiple local minima, it reliably finds all of them and lets us pick the global optimum.

+Because of branches and double roots in this polynomial, the parameters of the solution can move around a lot or even jump in response to small changes in the source curve.
+It is the nature of cubic Béziers to be able to fit a source curve very accurately (with $O(n^6)$ scaling), but if these optimized curves are to be used as masters in an interpolation scheme, for example for variable fonts, they are not necessarily interpolation compatible, meaning that the result of interpolating between two of these masters may not closely resemble either one of them.

 Thanks to Bernat Guillen for discussion.